Filters Filters — How Pool Filters Work: Sand, Cartridge & DE Filter Guide

 DE Filter Maintenance

 Backwash when pressure rises 8-10 PSI above starting pressure, then add fresh DE.
-Every 3-4 months, disassemble the filter for thorough cleaning of the grids with muriatic acid solution (1 part acid to 10 parts water).
+Every 3-4 months, disassemble and clean the grids — soak in a filter degreaser/TSP solution first; use a dilute muriatic acid solution (1 part acid to 10 parts water) only to remove mineral scale.
 Always add acid to water, never water to acid, and wear protective equipment.

 Optimizing Filter Performance

 Regardless of filter type, proper operation requires adequate circulation time.
-Run your filter system 8-12 hours daily during swimming season, or use the formula: Pool volume ÷ pump flow rate × 1.5 for minimum daily runtime.
+Run your filter system 8-12 hours daily during swimming season.

 Maintain proper water chemistry to support filtration effectiveness: